How to Get Out of a Business Contract

 - Material breach by the other party.
 If the person you signed the contract with has breached the contract, you no longer have liability as long as the breach is material.
 A breach is material if it defeats the contract's purpose.

 - Duress.
-If you signed a contract against your will, you hold no responsibility to it.
+If you signed a contract against your will, you hold no responsibility for it.
 This defense includes physical and economic pressure.

 - Unconscionability.
 An unconscionable contract is one-sided in favor of a party with superb bargaining power.